Cel shading: In video games

-The Sega Dreamcast title Jet Set Radio, which was revealed at the 1999 Tokyo Game Show, drew media attention for its cel-shaded style.
+The Dreamcast game Jet Set Radio, revealed at the 1999 Tokyo Game Show, drew media attention for its cel-shaded style.
 It used cel-shading for its characters and its vibrant visual style has had a lasting influence on the use of cel-shading in video games.
-Since the early 2000s, many notable video games have made use of this style, such as The Legend of Zelda: The Wind Waker (2002) and Ōkami (2006).
+Since the early 2000s, many notable video games have made use of this style, such as Cel Damage (2001), The Legend of Zelda: The Wind Waker (2002) and Ōkami (2006).

 Cel shading, in contrast to other visual styles such as photorealism, is often used to lend a more artistic or fantastical element to a video game's environment.
 In developing Ōkami, director Hideki Kamiya described his vision for the game's graphics: "I wanted to create a game with the natural beauty of the Japanese countryside... to make a world that was glistening and beautiful."
 Producer Atsushi Inaba recalls in a 2004 interview that Clover Studios had "abandoned the realistic style" for Ōkami as they became inspired by traditional Japanese art.

 Game studios might choose a style such as cel shading in their development for reasons beyond artistic vision.
 Cel shaded graphics are usually simple in visual information, which can be useful in some applications.
-In the case of The Legend of Zelda: The Wind Waker, developer Satoru Takizawa states that using this style allowed to “represent the mechanisms and objects for puzzles [in The Wind Waker] in a more easy-to-understand way.”
-Takizawa also argues that photorealistic graphics, in contrast, would have “had the adverse effect of making information difficult to represent game-wise.”
+In the case of The Legend of Zelda: The Wind Waker, developer Satoru Takizawa states that using this style allowed to "represent the mechanisms and objects for puzzles [in The Wind Waker] in a more easy-to-understand way."
+Takizawa also argues that photorealistic graphics, in contrast, would have "had the adverse effect of making information difficult to represent game-wise."